Freight Shipping from Fort Lauderdale to Minneapolis

 How much does it cost to ship freight from Fort Lauderdale to Minneapolis?

-Full truckload (FTL) rates from Fort Lauderdale, FL to Minneapolis, MN currently range from $4,173-$5,144 for a standard dry van load over the 1,941-mile route.
+Full truckload (FTL) rates from Fort Lauderdale, FL to Minneapolis, MN currently range $4,173-$5,144 (roughly $2.16-$2.65 per mile over 1,941 miles).
 LTL shipments typically cost $1,268-$2,050 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Lauderdale to Minneapolis?